SRGSSR/playsrg-apple/docs/README.md

 ## Compatibility

-The project runs on iOS 9 and above and must be opened with the latest Xcode version (currently Xcode 10).
+The project runs on iOS 9 and above and must be opened with the latest Xcode version.

 ## Contributing